DocDrewToo/python-template/README.md

 Option A - leverage poetry commands
 ------------
-* To Run a python program:
+* To Run a python program.
   `poetry run my_python_app.py`

-* To add a repository to poetry
+* To add a repository to poetry.
   `poetry add <repo-name>`